pzuraq/emberjs-rfcs/text/0000-array-functions.md

 - RFC PR:
 - Ember Issue: (leave this empty)

-# Array functions
+# Array Functions

 ## Summary

 This RFC proposes a way to work with arrays in ember without requiring that we extend the global `Array` prototype or manually wrap arrays with `Ember.A(array)`.
+In addition, it proposes a way to provide integration for arrays with _tracked properties_.

-Specifically, for each method on the `MutableArray` mixin we will provide a similarly named function that takes an array as its first argument followed by the arguments to the method.
+Specifically, for each method on both the global `Array` class and the `MutableArray` mixin we will provide a similarly named function that takes an array as its first argument followed by the arguments to the method.

 For example, instead of calling `array.pushObject(item)` you can call `pushObject(array, item)`.
 For a full list see the expandible list in [Detailed design](#detailed-design).

+These functions will be added as an official Ember addon, rather than as part of Ember's core codebase.

 ## Motivation